woman's divorce

 • Both parties waive the right to alimony;

-• The parties have reached an agreement on the division of assets and debts, and have executed all related paperwork to conform to the agreement;
+• The parties have reached an agreement on the division of martial assets and debts, and have executed all related paperwork to conform to the agreement;

 • Both spouses waive their individual right to appeal the terms of the dissolution or to move for a new trial on the dissolution;